Merino Short Sleeve Shirt

 However, I didn’t want to make a traditional warm and cozy flannel wool shirt that fits well in front of the fire, but rather a light shirt with the unique features of wool that wouldn’t be too warm when out hiking.

 I searched for the right fabric and finally found one from a well-established Italian wool manufacturer, which also makes the fabric we use in the Yamatomichi 5-Pocket Merino Pants.

 While the texture and feel of the elegant 100% merino wool fabric were great, it was still expensive and the weight of the fabric was quite heavy.
 I wasn’t sure this would be what I was looking for.

 Tests of the fabric’s thermal insulating power showed that it was less effective than synthetic knits and bamboo polyester.
 It seems like even though it was wool, it didn’t offer many of the qualities in wool I was looking for.

 At first, I thought maybe I should keep looking for another kind of fabric, but remembering that I initially wanted to make a wool shirt that didn’t get too hot, this actually might work really well despite the fabric’s low heat retention.

 I made a prototype and tested it on a hike and found that it was quite strong, had good wicking, and above all, the moisture-absorbing function of wool was outstanding and it just felt wonderful to wear.

 So what about our other shirts?
 Each of them has different pros and cons.

 The main con of our merino shirts is the relatively high price.
-Also, you have to stretch it out by hand after washing and drying, otherwise it will become very wrinkled.
-However, I feel that the comfort of 100% merino wool more than makes up for this high price.
+Also, you have to stretch it out by hand after washing and drying, otherwise, it will become very wrinkled.
+However, I feel that the comfort of 100% merino wool on the trails more than makes up for this high price.
 (December 2021)